San Diego Sexual Harassment Attorney

 Laws Prohibiting Sexual Harassment in the Workplace

 Title VII of the Civil Rights Act of 1964 is the main federal law that addresses sexual harassment in the workplace.
 The California Fair Employment and Housing Act also makes it illegal in the state to sexually discriminate or harass someone in the workplace.
-California’s law generally provides greater protections and interpretations for workers and is usually the law that these types of claims are based.
+California’s law generally provides greater protections and interpretations for workers and is usually the law that these types of claims are based on.

 Your employer must comply with both state and federal law when it comes to preventing sexual harassment in the workplace and enforcing a solid policy for both preventing and addressing this behavior.
 Failure to meet these requirements can lead to severe repercussions, both in the form of penalties from oversight agencies and in liability for any resulting damages an employee suffers.